%3Aquality(100)&w=3840&q=75)

 BlackBerry Unified Endpoint Management (UEM)

-BlackBerry® UEM is FedRAMP-authorized at the Moderate level and provides centralized oversight for iOS, Android, Windows, and macOS devices across government operations.
+BlackBerry® UEM is FedRAMP-certified at the Moderate level and provides centralized oversight for iOS, Android, Windows, and macOS devices across government operations.

 Core Capabilities